danfruehauf/Scripts/nagios/check_vpn/README.md

 Example:

-	./check_vpn -t openvpn -H l2tp.vpn.com -u dan -p password -- mru 1410 mtu 1410 novj novjccomp nobsdcomp
+	./check_vpn -t pptp -H l2tp.vpn.com -u dan -p password -- mru 1410 mtu 1410 novj novjccomp nobsdcomp

 ## Limitations

+### Usage Of Same Device
 Currently auto-allocation of devices is not "process safe", meaning that potentially two (or more) running instances may try to allocate and use the same device.
-I should try and resolve this quickly.
+This problem can be mitigated if you use the <b>-d</b> or <b>--device</b> option, so for instance if you have 3 hosts to check in nagios, the commands for each would be:

+	# host1
+	./check_vpn -t openvpn -H host1.openvpn.vpn.com -u nagios_user -p nagios_password -d tun1
+	# host2
+	./check_vpn -t openvpn -H host2.openvpn.vpn.com -u nagios_user -p nagios_password -d tun2
+	# host3
+	./check_vpn -t openvpn -H host3.openvpn.vpn.com -u nagios_user -p nagios_password -d tun3

+	# or the general case
+	host=hostX.openvpn.vpn.com
+	./check_vpn -t openvpn -H $host -u nagios_user -p nagios_password -d tun`echo $host | cut -c5`

+That would completely separate them from each other, allowing every check to use a different device.

+If your hosts are not really aligned with nice hostnames, another way of generating a unique device number per host is using a checksum and a hash:

+	# first-host.openvpn.vpn.com
+	declare -i device_number=$(expr `echo first-host.openvpn.vpn.com | cksum | cut -d' ' -f1` % 255)
+	# device_number=11

+	# another-host.openvpn.vpn.com
+	declare -i device_number=$(expr `echo another-host.openvpn.vpn.com | cksum | cut -d' ' -f1` % 255)
+	# device_number=168

+This was tested fully with OpenVPN, however I still need to setup a proper test environment for L2TP and PPTP.